smartcontractkit/external-adapters-js/blockchair/README.md

 https://blockchair.com/api/docs#link_390

+\*Note because blockchair does not fill 0 balances, they are also not filled by this adapter

 - `dataPath`: Optional path where to find the addresses array, defaults to `addresses`
 - `confirmations`: Optional confirmations param, defaults to `6`